Jenna-Zhao/American_income_distribution/data/raw/About_data.md

 -   pce: standardized to 2012 pce index.

 -   pctl10_adj – pctl99_999_adj: pth percentile of income by adjusted dollars.
 We focused on the adjusted values.

+## State level

+We use `pctl_of_inc_state_w2.csv` dataset to analyze the total compensation for all workers and prime-age workers from 2005 to 2019.
+The main variables shows below: